aframevr/aframe-site/src/docs/guide/installation.md

 ## npm

 npm is the recommended installation method when building scenes with A-Frame.
 It pairs nicely with a CommonJS module bundler such as [Webpack](http://webpack.github.io/) or [Browserify](http://browserify.org/).
-A-Frame also provides accompanying tools for authoring [Single-File Components](application.html#Single_File_Components).

 ```bash
 # latest stable